Mehrdadzp1995/tradingbot_news/README.md

 To run the bot, execute the script from your terminal:
 ```
-python path/to/your_script.py
+python path/to/tradingbot.py
 ```

 By default, the bot performs a backtest using historical data.
-To switch to live trading, uncomment the relevant sections in the script and ensure you are using a funded Alpaca account.
+To switch to live trading, uncomment the relevant sections in the last lines of tradingbot.py and ensure you are using a funded Alpaca account.

 ## How It Works